Rhoticity in English

-Evidence from written documents suggests that loss of postvocalic /r/ began sporadically in England during the mid-15th century, but those /r/-less spellings were uncommon and were restricted to private documents, especially those written by women.
-In the mid-18th century, postvocalic /r/ was still pronounced in most environments, but by the 1740s to the 1770s, it was often deleted entirely, especially after low vowels.
+Evidence from written documents suggests that loss of postvocalic //r// began sporadically in England during the mid-15th century, but those //r//-less spellings were uncommon and were restricted to private documents, especially those written by women.
+In the mid-18th century, postvocalic //r// was still pronounced in most environments, but by the 1740s to the 1770s, it was often deleted entirely, especially after low vowels.
 By the early 19th century, the southern British standard was fully transformed into a non-rhotic variety, but some variation persisted as late as the 1870s.

-In the 18th century, the loss of postvocalic //r// in some British English influenced southern and eastern American port cities with close connections to Britain, causing their upper-class pronunciation to become non-rhotic, while other American regions remained rhotic.
+In the 18th century, some southern and eastern American port cities with close connections to Britain dropped postvocalic //r// due to British English influence, thus causing their upper-class pronunciation to become non-rhotic, while other American regions remained rhotic.
 Non-rhoticity then became the norm more widely in many eastern and southern regions of the United States, as well as generally prestigious, until the 1860s, when the American Civil War began to shift American centers of wealth and political power to rhotic areas, which had fewer cultural connections to the old colonial and British elites.
 Non-rhotic American speech continued to hold some level of prestige up until the mid-20th century, but rhotic speech in particular became rapidly prestigious nationwide after World War II, for example as reflected in the national standard of mass media (like radio, film, and television) being firmly rhotic since the mid-20th century onwards.